 “For page one search results, you want to make sure there’s nothing in there that you don’t have total control over — it’s even better if you can extend that control onto page two and three,” said Robert Ramirez, a senior SEO analyst with more than a decade of Internet marketing experience.
 “Online reputation management is especially important for lawyers, whose name is their brand.

-As part of the Legal Marketing Series, we’ve looked at all facets of Internet marketing for lawyers, including SEO, PPC and user experience on a law firm website.
+As part of the Legal Marketing Series, we’ve looked at all facets of Internet marketing for lawyers, including SEO and how to earn traffic and leads, PPC management, and user experience on a law firm website.
 In this article, discover reputation management strategies for attorneys — and anyone else whose personal brand can make or break them (such as doctors, CEOs, writers, thought leaders and any other professionals in a public-facing role).

 When you want to rank for your name and control your message, make sure you:

 - Own and publish on the .com for your name

 - Develop a social media presence

 Read on to learn more about each of these integral components of reputation management.

 Own and Publish on the .com for your Name